Roanoke-Blacksburg Regional Airport Terminal Image

 Parking and Live Shots

 Media personnel with clearly-identified company vehicles or television trucks providing a live shot or satellite feed may park in the designated Commission parking space west of the passenger terminal building.
 Satellite trucks must heed overhead clearance restrictions.
-As noted above, all media should contact Roanoke Regional Airport Commission Public Information Office for information and assistance prior to arrival at the Airport.
+As noted above, all media should contact Roanoke Regional Airport Commission Public Information representative for information and assistance prior to arrival at the airport.
 Unmarked and personal vehicles must use public parking areas.

 Emergencies